 Ethan Frana, a senior in the College of Mass Communication and the WMTS General Manager, was in the the John Bragg Mass Communications Building at the time of the outage.

 Frana said that Sunday evening he was working in Studio A, a recording studio typically used for band recordings, and while he was patching a microphone cable a loud “pop” emitted from the speakers as the power shut off.
+He stated that at first, he didn’t think anything of it, as he knew there was some electrical work happening elsewhere in the building by a local electrician service similar to Home Team Electric (see this website here).
+He had no idea that it was unrelated and thought it was just an isolated incident.
 After the power came back on, the system had to be rebooted.
 While the equipment suffered no permanent damage, the student’s session work was lost.

 Also affected by the outage was 89.5 WMOT, the National Public Radio affiliate that broadcasts from the Center for Innovation in Media in the Mass Communications Building.
 According to Greg Lee, WMOT’s Program Director, the power outage interrupted show programing, causing it to be offset by approximately ten minutes.
 Lee said a radio station engineer was alerted, and had to work to sync the schedule and set the programming back on track.